michaelebedinskiy/Operating-Systems/Kernel Modification/README.md

 - Implements system calls to set, query, and manipulate clearances.
 - Ensures clearance inheritance when processes are forked.
 - Provides a simple user-space testing framework to verify kernel modifications.

-## Requirements
-- Ubuntu virtual machine with at least 4GB RAM, 50GB storage, and a 64-bit CPU.